Bad Texter, But Great In Person? Here's How To Handle It

 "There are people who are more comfortable behind a screen than they are in person," says Masini.
 For those "good texters" out there, flirting might come more naturally via messaging because they get nervous in social situations.
 On the other hand, Masini explains that some people are just bad writers.
 "These folks can be very easy going in person, but when it comes to texting, they’re lazy and gauche," she says.
 (As a writer on the internet as well as a terrible texter, I'm not sure what category I fall into...)

-At the end of the day, it's entirely possible that the person you are crushing on is an awesome human being with a Nobel prize, excellent jokes, and the ability to make homemade barbacoa tacos who likes you very much but will still text "Yeah" when you ask them, "Are you excited for our weekend upstate?!"
+At the end of the day, it's entirely possible that the person you are crushing on is an awesome human being with a Nobel prize, excellent jokes, and the ability to make homemade barbacoa tacos who likes you very much but will still text, "Yeah," when you ask them, "Are you excited for our first-ever vacation together upstate?!"

 "If your partner exhibits texting behavior that transfers into unfortunate real life behavior in other arenas, reconsider the character of the person you’re dating," says Masini.
 Basically, if your bae is texting like a jerk, and then also checking out other women at the bar on your romantic weekend trip away together, then maybe say, "Boy, bye."